demagoras/custom-prompt-generator/README.md

 ## Key Changes:
 - **Custom Categories**: Users can create custom categories such as genre, color palette, subject, etc.
 - **Dynamic Interaction**: Buttons to add and remove categories, allowing the user to customize the prompt creation.
+- **Export and Import**: Users can save their created categories and options as a well-structured JSON file and later import them back.
+This can be done with the &#x1F4BE; and &#x1F4C1; icons on the lower right, respectively.